ccozad/advent-of-code/README.md

 ## Day 2

-Day 2 has you checking for different conditions in a series.
+Day 2 has you checking for outliers in a series.
 The problem also introduces the idea of simple what if analysis to search for additional solutions.

 ### Concepts

   - We can end a loop early when a failing condition in encountered
   - We can make a function that works on any array of numbers
-  - We can alter the items in an array my making a copy and performing splice operations
+  - We can alter the items in an array by making a copy and performing splice operations

 ### Ideas